haoliangyu/gtran/README.md

 Handling geospatial data formats is trivial?
 Try gpipe!

-**gpipe** is a NodeJS package that tries to make the geospatial data read/write simple and manageable.
+**gpipe** is a package that trying to make the geospatial data read/write simple and manageable.

 ## Feature